Where To Stay In Dublin for a First Time Trip: 6 Luxury Hotels Reviewed

 Price: £133 per night.

-Location: Pretty far from the city centre, with nothing near by aside from a pub and small supermarket.
+Location: The Hilton Dublin is pretty far from the city centre, with nothing near by aside from a pub and small supermarket.
 There is however a Luas (tram) stop directly outside the hotel.

 Perfect for: Those want to stay away from the hustle and bustle, plan to hop on the Luas each day and you’re not fussed about the location you stay in, this may be a good choice for you.